godot-go/godot-go/README.md

 Requirements:
 * clang-format
 * gcc
+* go 1.19.x

 TODO

-### Support

-TODO

-### Building from Source
+### Building Godot-Go

-To quickly build from source, check out the code and run the following commands:
+**The GDExtension interface hasn't been stable.** In order for godot-go to work correctly, you must make sure the godot_headers are in sync between your godot binary and godot-go.
+There's a helper task in the Makefile for this:

+    make update_godot_headers_from_github
+    make generate

+If your godot binary is built from source, you can run this:

+    GODOT_SRC=/usr/local/src/godot/ make update_godot_headers_from_source
+    make generate

+Development is built and tested off of Godot 4 beta2 [snapshot](https://github.com/godotengine/godot-headers/tree/f8745f2f71c79972df66f17a3da75f6e328bc55d).

+Once that's done, you can run the following to build:

-    make generate && make build
+    make build

 ### Test